JamieHeather/stitchr/README.md

 VSALVLMAMVKRKDSRG
 ```

-This produces even more mismatches - so the constant region used in the crystal has presumably been altered for expression/crystallization purposes.
+This produces even more mismatches!
+This is an instance where the constant region used in the crystal has been altered for expression/crystallization purposes.

 #### A mouse example